bertdida/twitter-quote-scraper/README.md

 Currently, TwitterQuoteScraper supports both saving quotations to a local file or into Google spreadsheet.
 But either of these ways you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`), this file's path is required every time you run a command to scrape quotations.

-To maintain consistency `creds/twitter.json` and `creds/google.json` will be used as the values for `--twitter-creds` and `--service-account` respectively.

 To learn more about a command's usage and syntax, like which options are available and the command's structure you may run any of the following:

 - `python app.py -h`